Greginkansas/-openhab-openhab1wiki/Foscam-IP-Cameras.md

-Although there is openHAB binding for Foscam IP cameras, there are many ways to interact with them from an openHAB server.
+Although there is no openHAB binding for Foscam IP cameras, there are many ways to interact with them from an openHAB server.
 This wiki page describes some of the techniques shared by openHAB users (edited).